BlendiBylygbashi-eng/Papilledema-Classification/README.md

 Through this repository, you'll find a thorough breakdown of each segment of our pipeline, ranging from data preparation and augmentation to model creation, training, and validation.
 We aim to provide a comprehensive guide, enabling you to understand the methodologies employed and to adapt or extend them as needed.

+> **Recommended Environment:** This project is optimized for Google Colab.
+For best results, run the provided scripts within a Colab notebook, and replace any instance of Google Drive paths with your own paths.

 ---

 ## Table of Contents